-Top 18 Tourist Spots and Best Things to do in Iloilo, Philippines
+Bucket List: Tourist Spots and Best Activities to do in Iloilo Province, Philippines

-I can’t recall how many times I’ve been to Iloilo, but this city just keeps on enticing me to come back.
-Thanks to its unlimited no-frills adventure and inspiring natural beauty, Iloilo is now one of the favorite destinations in the Philippines.
+I can’t recall how many times I’ve been to Iloilo, but this city keeps enticing me to come back.
+Thanks to its endless no-frills adventure and inspiring natural beauty, Iloilo is now one of the favorite destinations in the Philippines.
 I also love how the genuine and soft-spoken Ilonggos assure that all their tourists are safe and that they feel at home.

-You’ve probably read dozens of articles on what to see and exciting activities to try in the city of love, but let me share with you my top 18 best things to do in Iloilo that you should add on your travel itinerary.
+You’ve probably read dozens of articles on what to see and exciting activities to try in the city of love, but let me share with you my most recommended things to do in Iloilo that you should add to your travel itinerary.
 Read along!

 Visit Jaro Cathedral

-No Iloilo trip is ever complete without dropping by at the popular Jaro Cathedral.
-Hailed as Iloilo’s oldest churches, Jaro Cathedral’s architecture is very distinct where the bell tower is located across Jaro Plaza.
+No Iloilo trip is ever complete without dropping by the famous Jaro Cathedral.
+Hailed as Iloilo’s oldest church, Jaro Cathedral’s architecture is very distinct, where the bell tower is located across Jaro Plaza.

 Jog at Iloilo River Esplanade

-If you want to take a downtime to unwind or witness the Iloilo sunset, then it’s best for you to visit the Iloilo River Esplanade.
-It’s a multi-functional place that serves as an eco-park, fitness and recreational venue perfect for local and newcomers in the city.
-The city has put a major effort not only to rehabilitate the Iloilo River but to also promote active lifestyles amongst its locals.
+If you want to take downtime to unwind or witness the Iloilo sunset, you should visit the Iloilo River Esplanade.
+It’s a multi-functional place that serves as an eco-park, fitness, and recreational venue perfect for locals and newcomers in the city.
+The city has put a major effort into rehabilitating the Iloilo River and promoting active lifestyles amongst its locals.

 Visit Molo Church

-The Molo Church or Saint Anne’s Parish is one of the most visited and photographed landmarks in Iloilo.
-It is also dubbed as the feminist church because of the all-women ensemble of saints are represented in 16 statues perched on the pillars.
+The Molo Church, or Saint Anne’s Parish, is one of Iloilo’s most visited and photographed landmarks.
+It is also dubbed as the feminist church because the all-women ensemble of saints are represented in 16 statues perched on the pillars.
 It is said that the church was built in 1831 using white coral rocks and egg whites.
 Interesting!

-Whenever I see batchoy stalls in Manila, it only brings back my fondest memories in Iloilo which is why the first thing I do every time I visit the city is heading over at Ted’s Batchoy which is just located near the airport.
-What makes this a standout is that it’s the soup is usually mixed with round noodles, liver, kidneys and heart, chicken stock, beef loin, shrimp and garnished with chicharon and toasted garlic for a savory aroma.
+Whenever I see batchoy stalls in Manila, it only brings back my fondest memories of Iloilo, which is why the first thing I do every time I visit the city is head over to Ted’s Batchoy, which is just located near the airport.
+What makes this a standout is that the soup is usually mixed with round noodles, liver, kidneys and heart, chicken stock, beef loin, and shrimp, and garnished with chicharon and toasted garlic for a savory aroma.

 Of course, I also visit my ultimate favorite Batchoy place in La Paz Market – Netongs Original La Paz Batchoy.